paigeweber13/fine-hardware-visualization/README.md

    factor of 2.
 Is this because the instructions only move *half* a cacheline for some reason?
 Is that even possible?
 A vector of doubles is 256 bytes, so half a cacheline.
- - I was trying to use intrinsic for aligned values at unaligned addresses.
+ - I realized when using intrinsics, I was trying to use intrinsic for aligned values at unaligned addresses.
 What is the behavior when this happens?
  - when using operator=, volumes reported by likwid are higher and closer to manually calculated vallues